alexferreiradev/alexferreiradev.github.io/blog/articles/3-test-libraries.md

 * ~~Add project example~~
 * ~~Add test example~~
 * ~~Complete the fist test~~
-* Study EasyMock to create the example of init, mock, verify and captureargs
+* ~~Study EasyMock to create the example of init, mock, verify and captureargs~~
-* Add mock and add verify to test
+* Create branch test in technologias
+* add code in the post
 * Describe the test and how to run with maven
 * Add some link to build gradle test
+* Add some link to easyMock test description
 * Add Section describing the version used in the example
 * Add second test
 * Explain how to create the next tests